WHAS Crusade for Children History

 WHAS Studio, Louisville

-Pleasure Ridge Park Fire Department donates a surprising $ 166,000.
+Pleasure Ridge Park Fire Department donates a surprising $166,000.
 PRP resident, Norine Durbin left a donation of $97,000 through PRP Fire Department to the Crusade.
 PRP Fire Chief R.K.
 Back kept the will a secret until he announced it on the show.

-Kentucky agencies received $ 1,440,047.36
+Kentucky agencies received $1,440,047.36

-Indiana agencies received $ 5,345.71
+Indiana agencies received $5,345.71

-A grant given to Children’s Hospital for $ 155,000 was used to purchase an electron microscope.
-The Hospital was the first in the area to have this state of the art medical equipment.
+A grant given to Children’s Hospital for $155,000 was used to purchase an electron microscope.
+The Hospital was the first in the area to have this state-of-the-art medical equipment.

 1983